 If you would like to present, please contact Jeff Haight (firstname.lastname@example.org) or Haley Vaentine (email@example.com).

 NOTE: Ecolunch is now EcoFriendly!
 Bring your own cup and plate with you so that we don’t have to contribute so heavily to landfill waste by using paper products.

 The Emergency Medical Scholarship is intended to assist QCNR and Ecology Center grad students who face financial hardship due to medical debt.
 A student can apply to receive a scholarship from the Medical Emergency Fund (MEF) for help in castastrophic situations where there is at least $5,000 in medical debt remaining after all other sources of funds and patient assistance programs have been exhausted.
 Most students qualify for subsidized graduate student insurance, however the out-of-pocket maximum for this is $6000 which can make up to a third or a quarter of a graduate student's annual income.

-To apply for an EMF scholarship, submit the application and the required supporting documents to Katelyn Richins (firstname.lastname@example.org) at USU Student Health and Wellness (SHW) in a sealed envelope addressed to the director of USU SHW Dr. James Davis.
+All applications will need to be printed, completed and delivered in a sealed envelope to Student Health Center, Attn: Katelyn Richins, 9100 Old Main Hill Logan, UT 84322-9100.
 The applications will be reviewed by the GSC and a representative from USU’s SHW.
 The application review process is completely confidential and anonymous to protect the applicants.
 The medical condition does not need to be provided in the documents and can be blacked out from any document where it is mentioned.
 Successful applicants will be notified one month after submission.
 The scholarship will be given out only if sufficient funds are available.
 More information about the fund can be found here.